 In addition to the reporting options above, representatives from the Prince George's County Health Department, City of College Park code enforcement officers, UMPD Student Auxiliary unit, as well as a group of specially trained student ambassadors, will be assisting with keeping members of our community aware and accountable.

-All students, faculty and staff will be required to take a COVID-19 test —and submit a negative result— prior to returning to campus for the spring semester.
+All students, faculty and staff will be required to take a COVID-19 PCR-based test —and submit a negative result— prior to returning to campus for the spring semester.
 Students should be tested within 10 days before arriving on campus and as close to their move-in date as possible.
 Students also need to get retested as soon as possible after arriving and before in-person instruction begins.

 All information regarding mandatory testing requirements, as well as dates and registration for free COVID-19 testing on campus is available on the university’s COVID-19 Testing Information website.